 Florida agricultural producers with land in production that has suffered physical damage and/or economic injury as a result of Hurricane Michael can apply for the short-term loans up to $200,000.
 To be eligible, the agricultural producer must have been established prior to Oct.
 7, 2018.

 “As agricultural producers are preparing for the upcoming growing seasons, we want them to know we are here to help walk them through the loan process as they pick up the pieces from the devastating impacts of Hurricane Michael,” said Mike Myhre, CEO of the Florida SBDC Network.
 “We appreciate Governor DeSantis for working to find solutions for these small businesses.
 It is a pleasure to partner with the Florida Department of Economic Opportunity to help small businesses throughout the Florida Panhandle.”

-To complete an application by the June 30, 2019 deadline, or for more information on the program, visit www.floridadisasterloan.org.
+To complete an application by the extended July 12, 2019 deadline, or for more information on the program, visit www.floridadisasterloan.org.
 For questions regarding the Emergency Bridge Loan Program, contact the Florida Small Business Development Center Network at 866-737-7232 or email Disaster@FloridaSBDC.org.
 The phone line will be answered during regular business hours; all voice mails and emails will be responded to within 24 hours.